morphysm/blog/blog/2022-08-10-welcome/index.md

 - Optionally: CI/CD Threat Modeling, Automated Static and Dynamic Scans for Security Vulnerabilities, especially for Smart Contracts

-If you would like to learn more about what the Famed App can do for the Security of your Company, Organisation, or Project - follow us on Medium.
-If you think you have something to contribute, send us an Email to contact at morphysm dot com to start creating with us in the early days of emerging Security Economy.
+If you want to learn more about what the Famed App can do for the Security of your Company, Organisation, or Project - follow us on Medium.
+If you think you have something to contribute, send us an Email to contact [at] morphysm [dot] com to create with us in the early days of the emerging Security Economy.